 Some of the interview questions that can be hard for job applicants to respond to are questions about working with others.
-This question can be tricky to answer because some jobs require that you have a lot of people skills, and others don’t.
+This question can be tricky to answer because some jobs require that you have excellent people skills, and others don’t.

 What’s the best way to avoid the pitfall of giving a lame interview answer, but still make a viable point about your suitability for jobs requiring lots of interaction with people—and even for jobs that don't?